raspberrypilearning/interactive-animation/en/step_6.md

 --- task ---

-To make the **Yellow Balloon** sprite appear more realistic is has been made a little transparent using the `set the ghost effect`{:class="block3looks"} using a value of `15`.
+To make the **Yellow Balloon** sprite appear more realistic it has been made a little transparent using the `set the ghost effect`{:class="block3looks"} using a value of `15`.
 Making your sprite transparent may not fit your project idea and that's fine!
+Why not use another `graphic effect`{:class="block3looks"} instead?

-Whatever sprite you choose, investigate the `graphic effects`{:class="block3looks"} blocks and the Scratch Graphics Effects **How to...** below as a source of inspiration.
+Whatever sprite you choose, investigate the **How to... create graphic effects** as a source of inspiration.

-**Add me in: scratch-graphics-effects**
+--- collapse ---
+---

+title: How to ... create graphic effects

+---
+--- /collapse ---

 --- /task ---